ethanrobevans/ethanrobevans.github.io/cv.md

 __Product Design Engineer__
 Tosoh Quartz

--Identify, Analyze and Design solutions to issues which arise in production. <br/>
+-Design and develop the necessary processes to introduce new products and product lines <br/>
--Design and develop the needed processes to introduce new products and product lines. <br/>
+-Design and roll out lean manufacturing changes in order to maximize workflow and resource allocation <br/>
--Designed and rolled out lean manufacturing changes in order to optimize workflow, resource allocation and cost reductions.
+-Develop continuous improvement processes specializing in large lathe glassblowing

 `Jan, 2015 - May, 2018`